fanhuan/script/README.md

 ### coverage2region_multi.py
 takes a mpileup file and returns the region covered on the reference genome.

+### coverage2region_contig.py
+this assumes the mpileip file is only from one contig so no dictionary is needed

 ### extract_sequence.py
 takes a genome file and a query (usually a collection of representative sequences of this gene close to this genome) and find the most similar sequence in the genome.